-EDP 1314 - Basic Data Processing (IBM 119).
-Designed to acquaint the student with operating the Keypunch, Sorter, Verifer, Accounting Machine, Colla-

-- tor, Reproducer, and Interpreter.
+- EDP 1111 Key Punch.
+This course is designed to acquaint the student with the various processes of punching cards in typical office functions that involve key punching.
+The course is also planned to properly train the student to possess the degree of punching skill and speed necessary for employment.
+One Semester Hour. - EDP 1314 Basic Data Processing (IBM 119).
+Designed to acquaint the student with operating the Keypunch, Sorter, Verifer, Accounting Machine, Collator, Reproducer, and Interpreter.
 Introduces functional wiring principles, job design, basic unit record machine operations, and basic forms design.
 Three lecture and two labs per week.
 Four Semester Hours. - EDP 1323 RPG Programming (IBM 120).
 The first phase of the course teaches the student computer concepts, terminology, and theory of modern computers.
 The second phase teaches RPG (Report Program Generator) programming language, compilation techniques with problems utilizing the RPG language and the 1130 Computing System.
 Prerequisite: Basic Data Processing 1315.
-Three Semester Hours. - EDP 1214 Fortran Programming (IBM 213).
+Three Semester Hours.

+- EDP 1214 Fortran Programming (IBM 213).
 Gives the student a basic understanding of the numerical solution of problems using the FORTRAN language.
 The emphasis is on carefully selected and highly practical methods for handling a variety of statistical and accounting problems.
 Prerequisite: RPG Programming 1323.
 Three lecture and two labs per week.
 Four Semester Hours. - EDP 2123 Systems Design and Development (IBM 214).
 This course is designed to cover the application of systems techniques to the solution of business-data-processing problems.
 The techniques include documentation, written procedure, system flowcharts, coding, forms design, record design, data controls, and file organization.
 Prerequisite: Fortran Programming 1215.
 Three Semester Hours. - EDP 2114 Cobol Programming (IBM 215).
 An industry language known for commercial, or business, data processing applications and has become an essential part of the training of any graduate in computer science, accounting, business administration, etc. Emphasis will be stressed on how to write efficient programs, how COBOL is used effectively in commercial applications and the logical approach necessary to write sophisticated programs.
 Prerequisite: Fortran Programming 1215.
 Three lecture and two labs per week.
 Four Semester Hours.